 - Additional Data Backup: Although iCloud provides backup services, it is always a good idea to have an additional backup of your data.
 External hard drives offer an affordable and reliable way to backup iCloud data, so that users have a copy of their important files in case of any data loss or system failure.

 - Extra Storage Space: If users are running out of space on their iCloud account, they can backup some of their data to an external hard drive to free up space.
 This will also ensure that users have enough storage space on iCloud to continue syncing new data.

 - Convenient Access: By backing up iCloud data to an external hard drive, people can access their files without having to rely on an internet connection or being limited to using Apple devices.
 This can be especially useful if you need to access your files while traveling or if they don't have access to their iCloud account.

 Overall, backing up iCloud to an external hard drive provides an additional layer of security and flexibility, making it a wise choice for users who want to safeguard their data and ensure they can access it when they need it.

-[2 Ways] How to Backup iCloud to External Hard Drive
+[2 Ways] How to Backup iCloud to External Hard Drives

 If you want to back up all data in iCloud or want to free up storage space in your iCloud account, you can easily transfer data from iCloud to an external hard drive in the following 2 ways.

-Solution 1: Backup iCloud to External Hard Drive via Desktop App
+Solution 1: Backup iCloud to External Hard Drives via Desktop App

 If you have downloaded the iCloud Drive or iCloud Photos application on your Mac computer, you can directly use the copy-and-paste function on the computer to complete the backup operation.